Meditation Reduced The Opioid Dose She Needs To Ease Chronic Pain By 75%

 Bobb has also overhauled her diet, now eating a lot more greens, fruits and vegetables and herbs and spices with anti-inflammatory properties.
 On the day we talk, she's making a spinach saute with ginger, mint and rosemary.

-"I swear you can smell each of those spices, they smell so good!" she says.
+"I swear you can smell each of those spices.
+They smell so good!" she says.

-Bobb is so at ease now that, just hanging out with her, you'd never guess all that she's endured.
+Bobb is so at ease now that, just hanging out with her, you'd never guess all that she has endured.
 And she feels so much better, she says.

 "It's empowering to [have] come all this way," Bobb says.
 She says she's made a fundamental transition in her mind: Instead of waiting for doctors to heal her with surgeries or injections, she now realizes that many of these alternative therapies have empowered her to help herself.